vaughanbell/papsivi_access/README.md

 Analysis code and results for the study

-# Armed conflict exposures are not equally associated with accessing psychosocial support: a study of over 8 million victims of the Colombian armed conflict
+# Armed conflict exposure types are not equally associated with accessing psychosocial support: a study of over 8 million victims of the Colombian armed conflict

 <p align="center">
 	<a href="https://en.wikipedia.org/wiki/R_(programming_language)"><img